BDI-pathogens/phyloscanner/phyloflows/vignettes/07_age_analysis.md

 07 - Age analysis
 ================
+Xiaoyue Xi and Oliver Ratmann
 2019-12-10

 This vignette provides an extension of the general method of **phyloflow**.
 The aim is to understand the transmission flows between one-year increment age groups.
 The differences between this example with the general pipeline of **phyloflow** is the correlation between flows.
-To tackle this problem, we impose a Gaussian process prior on transmission flows.
+To tackle this problem, we impose a Gaussian process (GP) prior on transmission flows.
+Also, a more flexible platform, Stan, is introduced to solve the problem.

 # Dataset